Table of Contents

 Depending on which screen you create the request from, some of the information (such as client) might already be filled out for you, but let's take a look at a completely blank request.

-The first step is to fill out is the client's name.
-Tap Add Client to either select an existing client or create a new one.
-To be able to save a request, you'll need to enter a client but all the other fields are optional.
-From there a description of the request can be added, this is usually a short description of the kind of service this client is looking for.
+The first part to fill out is the client's name.
+Tap the + icon to either select an existing client or create a new one.
+To be able to save a request, you need to enter a client but all the other fields are optional.
+From there we can add a Request title, this is usually a short description of the kind of service this client is looking for.

-If you are creating this request from the schedule, the request will default to a one-hour duration starting at the time you selected on your schedule.
+If you are creating this request from the schedule, the assessment will default to a one-hour duration starting at the time you selected on your schedule and it will already be assigned to the team member adding the request.

-After the on-site assessment are the assessment instructions.
-This is an internal description for the assigned team so this is a good spot to leave notes for your team about what needs to be done while on this assessment.
+When scheduling an assessment, add Instructions.
+The instructions are an internal description for the assigned team so this is a good spot to leave details for your team about what needs to be done while on this assessment or if there's anything to watch out for.

 Actions on requests